Supporters advised to arrive early.

 Leeds United, the Premier League and its clubs have a shared goal and ongoing commitment to keep supporters and all those in attendance at top-flight fixtures as safe as possible during the COVID pandemic.

-COVID-19 certification spot checks will be in place at Elland Road for the Premier League fixture on Tuesday against Crystal Palace as part of efforts to minimise the risk of virus transmission.
+COVID-19 certification spot checks will be in place at Elland Road for the Premier League fixture on Saturday against Newcastle United as part of efforts to minimise the risk of virus transmission.

 The club requests supporters attending matches at Elland Road to arrive early due to the COVID-19 certification spot checks and security searches that will be taking place at entry points, as requested in the Club’s Supporter Code of Conduct.